axel883/windows-ai-docs/docs/convert-model-winmltools.md

   winmltools.save_model(converted_model)
 ~~~

 WinMLTools converter uses the tf2onnx.tfonnx.process_tf_graph in [TF2ONNX](https://github.com/onnx/tensorflow-onnx).

 ## Convert to floating point 16

 WinMLTools supports the conversion of models represented in floating point 32 into a floating point 16 representation, effectively compression the model by reducing its size in half.

-> [!NOTE]
-> Quantization could result in loss of accuracy in the resulting model.
+> **Note** Quantization could result in loss of accuracy in the resulting model.
 Make sure you verify the model's accuracy before deploying into your application.

 Below is a full example if you want to convert directly from an ONNX binary file.

 ~~~python
 from winmltools.utils import convert_float_to_float16